 Sarah Derby continued to lease 13 Hereford through the 1922-1923 winter season, but had moved to 383 Marlborough by 1924.

 On August 23, 1923, 13 Hereford was acquired from Charles Overlander by Alice Davis (Field) Hubbard, the wife of real estate dealer Charles Joseph Hubbard.
-They previously had lived in Milton, where they continued to maintain a home in the Readville district.
+They previously had lived in Readville in the Hyde Park neighborhood of Boston, where they continued to maintain a home.
 They also maintained a home in Petersham, Massachusetts.

 The Hubbards lived 13 Hereford during the 1924-1925 season, but moved thereafter to The Charlesgate at 535 Beacon.
 Alice Hubbard continued to owner 13 Hereford and lease it to others.